-The roots of American-style football date back well over a century.
-While you enjoy this season’s games in high-definition, take a look at some surprising facts about the gridiron’s humble beginnings.
+Though what we today call the NFL wasn't formed until August 20, 1920, the roots of American-style football date back well over a century.
+Take a look at some surprising facts about the gridiron’s humble beginnings.

 In May 1874, an Ivy League school was set to face off against players from a Canadian university in two games of rugby.
 The first match was played under conventional rugby rules; the second was held under some Canadian-directed tweaks, including use of an oval instead of round ball, making tackles, and keeping track of downs.
 American coach Walter Camp later wrote an official list of regulations, and schools began adopting the rules of American football.